 Problems with surgery for stretch marks?

 There have been some stories regarding treatments and procedures not being so successful.
-According to the Mirror: A mum was left with scars after the stretch mark treatment burned her stomach.
+One online source stated that a mum was left with scars after the stretch mark treatment burned her stomach.
 Now, this is not what you expect to happen.
 The women who had the treatment paid £400 for a session of fibroblast and actually ended up with infected wounds.
 She wishes that she didn’t get the treatment done in the first place and said: “I wish I could have just embraced my body”.

 The mother of three said that the pain from the treatment was worse than childbirth.
 She was focussed on the end result that her skin would look great and didn’t consider the risks to health.
 This is why it is important to realise that not all treatments are safe and each one comes with its own set of risks to health.